ptitSeb/gl4es/USAGE.md

 ##### LIBGL_NPOT
 Expose NPOT (Non Power of Two) Support
- * 0 : Default, don't expose the extension (but npot are still supported)
+ * 0 : Default, expose the extension that are availble by the GLES backend
  * 1 : Expose limited NPOT extension
  * 2 : Expose GL_ARB_texture_non_power_of_two extension